academic-initiative/documentation/academic-initiative/how-to/How-to-download-IBM-QRadar-SIEM/readme.md

 ![Step 8](images/step8.png)

-**Note:** The terms for the IBM Academic Initiative program can be found at: https://www.ibm.com/academic/faqs/agreement.
+**Note:** The terms for the IBM SkillsBuild Software Downloads program can be found at: https://www.ibm.com/academic/faqs/agreement.

 ## Step 9: Click Download now and save the file(s) to your local hard drive.